Please note that posts on this site may contain affiliate links

-The green of these plants never dull, which is why they were thought to have power over death and could ward off death even in the depths of winter.
+These plants’ green never dulls.
+That is why they were thought to have power over death and could ward off death even in the depths of winter.

 Because they were thought to be strong enough to stop death in its tracks, they represent immortality and eternal life.

 Holly is another evergreen plant.
-Its bristles are said to repel spirits and protect babies when holly is soaked in water, which is then sprinkled on the newborn.
+Its bristles are said to repel spirits and protect babies when holly is soaked in water, then sprinkled on the newborn.

-Sacred to the goddess Holle, who is a goddess that rules the underworld, it symbolizes everlasting life and life energy itself.
+Sacred to the goddess Holle, a goddess that rules the underworld, it symbolizes everlasting life and life energy itself.